James Piorkowski, Distinguished Professor

 such as self-confidence and musical communication.

-Fredonia Guitar Ensemble - The student will explore a varied repertoire of original
+Fredonia Guitar Ensemble explores a varied repertoire of original works and transcriptions while working under

 Undergraduate Degree Offerings